-The PIC16F570 device incorporates an on-chip Poweron Reset (POR) circuitry, which provides an internal chip Reset for most power-up situations.
+The PIC16F527 device incorporates an on-chip Poweron Reset (POR) circuitry, which provides an internal chip Reset for most power-up situations.

 The on-chip POR circuit holds the chip in Reset until VDD has reached a high enough level for proper operation.
-To take advantage of the internal POR, an internal weak pull-up resistor is implemented using a transistor (refer to Table 15-11 for the pull-up resistor ranges).
+To take advantage of the internal POR, program the MCLR/VPP pin as MCLR and tie through a resistor to VDD, or program the pin as an input pin.
+An internal weak pull-up resistor is implemented using a transistor (refer to Table 15-7 for the pull-up resistor ranges).
 This will eliminate external RC components usually needed to create a Power-on Reset.
 A maximum rise time for VDD is specified.
 See Section 15.0 "Electrical Characteristics" for details.